-- The commercial use of the property would be consistent with the current C-2A Highway Commercial District and the Comprehensive Plan Future Land Use Map designation of Commercial; and - 2.
-The site plan would achieve consistency with North Liberty Code of Ordinances Section 165.04(2) entitled, "Site Plan Requirements" Section 169.12 entitled "Design Standards, Section 169.13, entitled "Other Design Standards" and other Code of Ordinance requirements.
+- The commercial use of the property would be consistent with the current C-1-B General Commercial District and the Comprehensive Plan Future Land Use Map designation of Commercial and Commercial with Residential; and - 2.
+The site plan, with recommended conditions, would achieve consistency with North Liberty Code of Ordinances Section 165.04(2) entitled, "Site Plan Requirements" Section 169.12 entitled "Design Standards, Section 169.13, entitled "Other Design Standards" and other Code of Ordinance requirements.

-Staff recommends the Planning Commission accept the two listed findings and forward the request to approve a Site Plan on 1.5 acres for a new Taco Bell at 1000 Liberty Way to the City Council with a recommendation for approval subject to the following condition:
+The Planning Commission accepted the two listed findings and forwards the request to approve a Site Plan on 1.5 acres for a new Taco Bell at 1000 Liberty Way to the City Council with a recommendation for approval subject to the following condition: